LocationPoupětova 1, 170 00 Praha, Czech Republic

 Project designersDvořák & Partners

-From the architect.
+Text description provided by the architects.
 A giant airship is rising over Prague

 A unique monumental architectural intervention, inspired by the elegant shapes of early 20th century airships, is growing on the rooftop of one of the largest contemporary art spaces in the heart of Europe.
 The 42 meter-long steel and wood structure will become a new permanent space for literature at the DOX Centre for Contemporary Art in Prague, Czech Republic.